kvarak/dnd/docs/_Classes/paladin.md

 In addition to the normal ways a blessing can end, cast this way it also ends if you and the target become separated by more than 60 ft, or if you use Bond of Service on another target.
 You can also dismiss the spell as an action.

 ### Guardsman
 When you take this oath, you learn to root out disorder and threats against your liege.
-You gain proficiency with the Investigation skill, as well as with Leadership and Nobility.
+You gain 1 skill point to spend on the *Investigation* skill.

 ### Channel Divinity
 If you know Compelled Duel you can use it once per day without spending a daily use of Channel Divinity.